Canarium acutifolium: Description

+Taxonomy

-In 1917 botanist Elmer D. Merrill was the first to formally describe this species name, based on de Candolle's 1825 name Marignia acutifolia which was in turn based on earlier Rumphius's 1600s description from "Amboina", Ambon Island, in the Moluccas Islands.
-Furthermore, Merrill also based his description on a 1913 type specimen collection from Ambon by Robinson to represent Rumphius's Ambon description and on other synonymous names described in between these times.
+In 1917 botanist Elmer D. Merrill was the first to formally describe this species, based on de Candolle's 1825 name Marignia acutifolia which was in turn based on Rumphius's earlier description from Ambon Island, in the Maluku Islands.
+Merrill also based his description on a 1913 type specimen collection from Ambon by Robinson to represent Rumphius's description and on other synonymous names described in between these times.

 The species has four recognised varieties, three have descriptions in Flora Malesiana and more recently in 2000 botanist Wayne Takeuchi described a new fourth variety of isolated known occurrence in New Guinea: